JJW-27/nc-games-backend-project/README.md

 Information available includes user, review, game and comment data.

-A list of available endpoints can be viewed at https://real-rose-worm-kit.cyclic.app/api

 # How to use this repo for your own project

 In order to make use of this repository for your own projects;